Children in Zambia

 - The under-five mortality rate decreased from 75 to 61 deaths per 1,000 live births

 - The neonatal mortality rate increased slightly from 24 to 27 deaths per 1,000 live births

 HIV prevalence has decreased from 13.3 per cent in 2014 to 11.1 per cent in 2018.
 A high proportion (over 90 per cent) of pregnant women are receiving HIV testing and counselling.
 The prevalence of stunting among children under five remains high at 35 per cent, and is higher in rural (36 per cent) as compared to urban areas (32 per cent).

 A child after just being released from the malnutrition unit at the Chipata Clinic in Lusaka.
 Zambia has high levels of childhood undernutrition.

 Overall, fewer than 15 per cent of births are registered in Zambia — with poor and rural children having the lowest likelihood of being registered.

-Access to basic SANITATION has barely improved since 2000, when access stood at 26 per cent.
+Access to basic SANITATION has marginally improved since 2000, when access stood at 26 per cent.
 In 2015, that had risen to 31 per cent (49 per cent for urban households, 19 per cent in rural areas).
 Basic WATER coverage in Zambia in 2015 was 61 per cent, with urban coverage (86 per cent) much higher than rural (44 per cent).

-Zambia has made significant achievements in the EDUCATION sector since 2000.
+Zambia has made significant progress in the EDUCATION sector since 2000.
 Enrolment in primary education reached 3.3 million in 2017, up from 1.6 million in 2000.
 Girls are now enrolling in primary school in the same numbers as boys.
 But there are an estimated 800,000 school-aged children that are out of school.
 Access to early childhood education is low with only 26 per cent of children entering Grade 1 with any such experience.